jorgegv/rage1/doc/DATAGEN.md

 * `NAME`: the name of the game (Imagine :-)
 * `ZX_TARGET`: set this to `48` or `128` to compile in those modes. `128`
   mode includes automatic memory banking of assets.
+* `LOADING_SCREEN`: allows to specify a 256x192 PNG/SCR image which will be used
+  as a loading screen.
+One of `PNG` or `SCR` is mandatory, and only one can be specified.
+Arguments:
+  * `PNG`: The specified PNG will be converted to ZX format (SCR) and used for the SCREEN$ block
+  * `SCR`: The specified SCR file (exactly 6912 bytes long) will be used as-is for the SCREEN$ block
-* `LOADING_SCREEN`: allows to specify a 256x192 PNG image which will be used as a loading screen.
-The PNG will be converted to ZX format.
-Option `WAIT_ANY_KEY` can be optionally set to 1 and the game will stop just after loading and wait for a keypress (so that the loading screen can be enjoyed :-) )
+  * `WAIT_ANY_KEY`: (optional) if set to 1, the game will stop just after loading and wait for a keypress (so that the loading screen can be enjoyed :-) ).
+If not set or set to 0, game will start right after loading.
 * `SCREEN`: screen related settings.
 Arguments:
   * `INITIAL`: sets the initial screen for the game
 * `DEFAULT_BG_ATTR`: default background attributes, defined as OR'ed